 - occupational biomechanics and human activity recognition.

-Our labs provide hands-on experience to apply the ergonomics theory, models, methods and design principles learned in the classroom.
+Our labs provide hands-on experience to apply the human-system theory, models, methods and design principles learned in the classroom.

 ISE faculty work with trained ergonomists at the Center on both theoretical and applied research.
-They conduct product and process evaluations and find answers to a broad range of questions relating to ergonomics and biomechanics.
+They conduct product and process evaluations and find answers to a broad range of questions relating to ergonomics and occupational safety.